2022 NASCAR Cup Series: Round 9: Food City Dirt Race

 Cole Custer won the pole position through the qualifying heat races.
 Chase Briscoe led early in the race until he spun from a flat tire.
 Kyle Larson won the first stage of the race.
 Briscoe came back to take the lead and won the second stage of the race.
 After the second stage was completed, the race was delayed due to rain.
 Once the race resumed, Tyler Reddick took the lead by passing both Kyle Busch and Joey Logano.
 The race was delayed a second time due to rain.
 Reddick continued to lead late in the race.
 In the closing laps, Briscoe started catching Reddick.
 On the final lap in the final turn, Briscoe made contact with Reddick, causing both cars to spin, Kyle Busch passed Reddick to win the race, his first win of the season and 60th of his career.
+He became the 9th driver to score his 60th Cup victory.
 This also marked the 18th consecutive season that Kyle Busch won a race, tying the record set by Richard Petty.